Akerselva River Walk

 The Akerselva River Walk is a must-do for anyone visiting Oslo, offering the perfect mix of nature, culture, and history.

-Your tour starts at Jernbanetorget at the famous Tiger Statue outside the Oslo Visitor's Center.
+Your tour starts at our tour center in central Oslo.
 After a short introduction and briefing from your tour guide, you will hop on one of the city's commuter trains bound for Maridalen Lake.
 This lake is one of Oslo's main drinking water sources and also the headwaters of the Akerselva River.
 Our walk begins just below the lake next to the Technical Museum at Kjelsås, winding through forested areas and colorful wooden houses, where you'll learn about the river’s natural and cultural significance.

-Soon you will start to see a change in the landscape surrounding the river as we start to move into the more industrial heart of the city.
-Here old factories harnessed the power of the Akerselva and damns were created leaving beautiful waterfalls for us to enjoy.
+Soon you will start to see a change in the landscape surrounding the river as we move into the industrial heart of the city.
+Here old factories harnessed the power of the Akerselva and dams were created, leaving beautiful waterfalls for us to enjoy.
 Just like a lot of the world, the Industrial Revolution completely changed Norway and nowhere in the city is it more evident then along the banks of the "Aker River" (Akerselva).
-Here your guide will tell you a bit about this storied history, as well as it's impacts on the river itself.
+Here your guide will tell you a bit about this history, as well as its impact on the river itself.

 If time allows we will take a detour up to the beautifully preserved wooden houses and community gardens of Telthusbakken and Damstredet (Oslo's "most instagrammed" streets!)

-This tour is one of our favorites and one of the best ways to spend a few hours in the city while still feeling close to nature!
+This tour is one of the best ways to spend a few hours in the city while still feeling close to nature!

 Photo Credits: Visit Oslo, Didrick Stenersen